buttheadbob/MDK-SE/Easy-and-Powerful-State-Machine.md

         // At this point, MoveNext will return `true` since there's more code in your
         // method to execute.
 Once your method reaches its end and there are no more
         // yields, MoveNext will return false to signal that the method has completed.
+        // The actual return value of your yields are unimportant to the actual state
+        // machine.

         // If there are no more instructions, we stop and release the state machine. if (!_stateMachine.MoveNext())